ryankhart/minecraft-modpack-search-tools/README.md

 In its current stage, to use it, you will need to actually alter the code until I eventually get it working with command-line arguments, and maybe eventually a graphical user interface, if I take it that far.

 Below, is a gif showing an example of how it should look when it's set up as expected.
+In this example, I want to find a list of all the modpacks that include Gregtech Community Edition, filter that list to only show modpacks that are on Minecraft version 1.12.2, then sort them by total downloads.

 ## Demo
 ![](demo1.gif)